MauGonz/MauGonz/README.md

 # Hello, I am Mauricio
-I am a peruvian studen learning computer science
+I am a peruvian student learning computer science
 - Hobbies: Play videogames, read manga and program stuff
 - Long term objective: Create or participate in a develope of a game